mattriots/nightriots/README.md

 I aim to set up CI/CD pipelines using GitHub Actions to automate testing and deployment tasks.

 ### Figuring out how to upload and launch the updated site on nightriots.com
 The next major milestone is to launch the updated site to replace the old Square Space-based website.
-I are exploring various deployment options and strategies.
+I am exploring various deployment options and strategies.

 ### Utilize APIs from Spotify or Other Music Sources
 To enhance the user experience, I plan to integrate APIs from Spotify or other music platforms to offer more interactive and rich content, such as music previews, playlists, and artist information.